ahvo/Insight_Stock_Error_Challenge/README.md

-# Stock Price Prediction Error Algorithm (Insight Coding Challenge)
+# Stock Price Prediction Error Algorithm

 ## Algorithm used to calculate stock prediction error written in Python 3
 * Compares stocks prices from actual data to predicted data and calculates average error.